zvada/technology/docs/release/condor-itb-testing.md

-# Testing HTCondor Prereleases on the Madison ITB Site
+# Testing OSG Software Prereleases on the Madison ITB Site

-This document contains a basic recipe for testing an HTCondor prerelease build on the Madison ITB site.
+This document contains basic recipes for testing a OSG software prereleases on the Madison ITB site, which includes HTCondor prerelease builds and full OSG software stack prereleases from Yum.

 ## Prerequisites